chetnashah/cppwork/StorageDurationAndLinkage.md

 ## Declaration vs Definition

 `Declaration`: It is a program statement that says to the compiler that, Here is a name and some attributes for an entity that is somewhere in the program.
-A declaration that does not define something is called a `non-defining declaration`, otherwise it would be called a `defining declaration`
+A declaration that does not define something is called a `non-defining declaration`, otherwise it would be called a `defining declaration`.
+A non-defining declaration does not allocate storage for an object/entity.

 e.g.
 ```cpp